chrisbarrett/elisp-namespaces/readme.md

 (foo/x)      ; => hello
 ```

-By design, clients cannot modify exported vars with `@set`, even if they are defined with `defmutable`.
+By design, clients cannot modify exported vars with `@set`, even if they
-Package writers should probably use `defcustom` when they want to define a var that can be customized by clients.
+are defined with `defmutable`.
+Package writers should probably use
+`defcustom` when they want to define a var that can be customized by
+clients.

-The `defn`, `def` and `defmutable` macros obfuscate their true symbols to prevent callers from casually
+The `defn`, `def` and `defmutable` macros mangle their true symbols to
-accessing private members of a namespace.
-You can obtain a symbol's underlying symbol using the `~` macro.
+ensure namespaced identifiers are unique.
+You can obtain the underlying
+symbol using the `~` macro.
+This is allows your private members to
-This is allows your private members to interoperate with foreign elisp.
+interoperate with foreign elisp.
 For example:

 ```lisp
 (defn private () (message "TOP SECRET"))